Flu Vaccination for Seattle Children's Patients and Families

-Family members and household contacts ages 3 and older can get a flu vaccine voucher to use at Rite Aid or Bartell Drugs (now owned by Rite Aid).
+Family members and household contacts ages 3 and older can get a flu vaccine voucher to use at a participating pharmacy (see information below).

-- If your child does not have an upcoming in-person appointment, visit or hospital stay, you can download the flu voucher (PDF).
-(Arabic, Simplified Chinese, Somali, Spanish, Vietnamese)
+If your child does not have an upcoming in-person appointment, visit or hospital stay, you can download the flu voucher:

 How much does the flu vaccine cost?

-- Family members who have a voucher: Show your voucher at Rite Aid or Bartell Drugs.
-They will bill your insurance.
-If your insurance does not cover all of the cost or you do not have insurance, Rite Aid or Bartell Drugs will bill Seattle Children’s directly and there is no charge to you.
+- Family members who have a voucher: Show your voucher at a participating pharmacy.
+They may bill your insurance.
+If your insurance does not cover all of the cost or you do not have insurance, the pharmacy will bill Seattle Children’s directly and there is no charge to you.

 How can I access my voucher?

-Why does the voucher only say Rite Aid?
+Why does the Rite Aid voucher only say Rite Aid?
 Can it be used at Bartell Drugs?

-Bartell Drugs is now owned by Rite Aid.
-The voucher will work at any Rite Aid or Bartell Drugs.
+Bartell Drugs is owned by Rite Aid.
+The Rite Aid voucher will work at any Rite Aid or Bartell Drugs.

 Is the nasal spray vaccine available to patients?

-Seattle Children’s has a limited supply of the nasal spray vaccine.
-It is available only to patients who can’t have the shot.
+Seattle Children’s has a limited supply of the nasal spray vaccine for patients who cannot have the shot.
 Talk to your child’s nurse or provider about vaccine options.

 How can I learn more about protecting my child from the flu?